 Organizing a room, such as a small bedroom, takes a little strategizing to make sure that every inch of space counts, including the walls and space under your bed.
 The benefits will be many, including visually streamlining the room, giving everything a home, and creating a serene, relaxing vibe.
 Use the following nine bedroom organization tips and tricks to focus on cutting clutter and organizing your small space.

 01 of 09

-Under the bed storage is great because it is not visible, but still very easily accessible.
-You can choose to store just a few items under there--I recommend things like gift wrap, or extra linens in an adult bedroom, and books in a children's bedroom--or you could be strategic and transfer the content of your dresser into rolling bin under the bed to free up space in your bedroom.
+Under the bed storage is great because it is not visible, but still easily accessible.
+You can choose to store just a few items like gift wrap, extra bed sheets, or books in a children's bedroom under there.
+Purchasing a rolling storage container keeps everything organized under the bed, freeing up space in your bedroom.

 Especially if you have a small bedroom, put your artwork on the wall and not on your dresser, nightstand, or vanity.
 Keep these spaces clear and your bedroom will have a more streamlined look.

 03 of 09

 Tackling the bedroom all at once can seem overwhelming.
 Instead, divide the room up based on the function of the space.
 Organize the closet as one project, then move on to armoires, dresser drawers, and wardrobes.
 This way you're decluttering and organizing storage space first.